 It may be that you’re using a VPN (Virtual Private Network), which masks your IP address.
 Sometimes VPNs make it appear as though you are in another country.
 Some of our films are geo-blocked so that they are only available to IP addresses in the U.S., so you’ll need to turn off or modify your VPN before proceeding.

 I’d like to test playback before I rent a film.
 Can I do that?

 Yes.
 We recommend renting a free video to test playback.

 What is the difference between “My List” and “My Library”?

 Adding films to “My List” allows you to bookmark titles to watch later.
 This is not the same as renting a film.
-Rented films will appear in “My Library” for seven days (exclusions apply to select appointment viewing titles) after purchase and will be available for 48 hours after you hit play.
+Rented films will appear in “My Library” for 5 days (exclusions apply to select appointment viewing titles) after purchase and will be available for 48 hours after you hit play.
 To remove a film from your List, hover over the title and click the checkmark next to “My List.”
 Films will automatically be made unavailable in your Library after the rental window expires.

 How do I locate films I rented before they were available to view?